How will I benefit from the new register and licensing processes?

 Will I need to register?

-When we begin preparing for the system to go live we will let you know what steps you need to take to access it.
-Please check back on this website regularly for updates.
+When we begin preparing for the system to go live we will let water licensees know what steps are needed to access it.

 Why is the new water register and licensing processes important?

 There is a significant economic and regulatory imperative to deliver a new water management system for South Australia.
 The current system has served South Australia well but it is ageing and increasingly inflexible for the modern water market and a reliance on manual processing can result in delayed and backlogged transactions.